Therapy & Assessment for Children

 Ladybug House takes a holistic approach to its therapy, incorporating the child and their family.
 We want our therapy to be effective and sustainable.
 In most sessions, parents are a key part of the therapy.
 Parents are with the child all day, everyday, an opportunity not to be missed.
 We are not only your child's therapist, we are your expert parent trainer.

-Speech Therapy helps improve a child's speech and ability to understand and express language including non-verbal language.
 Our highly trained Paediatric Speech Pathologists diagnose and treat children with communication disorders, including difficulties with speaking, listening, understanding language, reading, writing, social skills and stuttering.
 We specialise in working with children with Autism.
-Services are available on the Gold Coast and Melbourne.
+Speech therapy services are available on the Gold Coast and Melbourne.

 Occupational Therapy helps your child improve in everyday living tasks, that's where the word 'Occupation" comes in.
 For Children with developmental delays, our Occupational Therapists help improve s child's motor, cognitive, sensory processing and play skills.

 Lia is a Certified Practicing Speech Pathologist.
 She studied Health Sciences at Latrobe University, and received her Masters Degree in Speech Pathology from the University of Melbourne.
-Lia is trained in the Hanen 'More Than Words®' program, the Picture Exchange Communication System (PECS), DIRFloortime® and is ADOS-2 certified.
+Lia is trained in the Hanen 'More Than Words®' program, the Picture Exchange Communication System (PECS), DIRFloortime®, The Lidcombe Program for early childhood stuttering, Social Thinking© and is ADOS-2 certified.
 She has experience working with children with speech and language delays in both early intervention and school settings.
 Lia has experience in the assessment and intervention of speech & articulation, receptive & expressive language and social skills.
-Lia also has a great passion for working with children with Autism Spectrum Disorder.
+Lia also has a great passion for working with children with Autism Spectrum Disorder (ASD) and aims to incorporate the teaching principles and strategies from the Early Start Denver Model (ESDM) into her individual and group therapy sessions with young children with ASD.
+Additionally, Lia has an interest in supporting young children with Augmentative and Alternative Communication (AAC) to further enhance their functional communication skills.

 Erin is a Certified Practicing Speech Pathologist, who has worked with paediatrics for a number of years and across a range of settings.
 Erin has experience working with preschool aged children in early intervention and community health, and has provided therapy and consultation using a family-first, strength-based approach.
 She has also worked with children in both mainstream and special education settings, and has provided services as both a direct therapist to the child, and as a consultant to guide staff and parents.
 Erin has experience working with a variety of diagnoses and difficulties, including Autism Spectrum Disorder, Childhood Apraxia of Speech, Intellectual Disability, Developmental Delay, Stuttering, Hearing Impairment and a range of speech and language delays and disorders.
 She is a certified provider for the Hanen ‘It Takes Two to Talk®’ program, and an accredited DIRFloortime® provider, which underpins her approach in all aspects of client care.
 Erin is also ADOS-2 trained.
 Erin is passionate about looking at each child in the context of their environment (e.g. home, school, or kindergarten), and working alongside their caregivers to enable them to participate to the best of their abilities.